-- (i) Western is dependent on its directors and officers to generate acquisition opportunities, and the directors and officers may be subject to conflicts of interest; - (j) the Common Shares are relatively illiquid and subject to market fluctuations; - (k) Western evaluates a wide array of potential acquisitions, and acquiring and integrating a business may create unforeseen difficulties; - (l) Western's portfolio companies are illiquid and difficult to value; - (m) Western has entered into unanimous shareholders agreements for all of its portfolio companies, which prevents Western from controlling those companies and contain other restrictions and obligations for Western; - (n) the financial results of the portfolio companies of Western; - (o) the tax horizon of Western and the portfolio companies; - (p) the impact of federal, provincial and other governmental regulation on Western and the portfolio companies, relative to other issuers of similar size participating in similar business environments; - (q) increased governmental regulation; - (r) expansion or development plans of the portfolio companies not being completed as expected or at all; - (s) product failure and liability; - (t) supply chain disruptions; and - (u) the occurrence of natural disasters and other events outside of a company's control that may affect the ability of a business to operate.
+- (i) Western is dependent on its directors and officers to generate acquisition opportunities, and the directors and officers may be subject to conflicts of interest; - (j) the Common Shares are relatively illiquid and subject to market fluctuations; - (k) Western evaluates a wide array of potential acquisitions, and acquiring and integrating a business may create unforeseen difficulties; - (l) Western's portfolio companies are illiquid and difficult to value; - (m) Western has entered into unanimous shareholders agreements for all of its portfolio companies, which prevents Western from controlling those companies and contain other restrictions and obligations for Western; - (n) the financial results of the portfolio companies of Western; - (o) the tax horizon of Western and the portfolio companies; - (p) the impact of federal, provincial and other governmental regulation on Western and the portfolio companies, relative to other issuers of similar size participating in similar business environments; - (q) increased governmental regulation; - (r) expansion or development plans of the portfolio companies not being completed as expected or at all; - (s) product failure and liability; - (t) the lack of available cash to declare a dividend, or if cash is available to declare a dividend, such declaration being determined not prudent by the Board; - (u) supply chain disruptions; and - (v) the occurrence of natural disasters and other events outside of a company's control that may affect the ability of a business to operate.

 The forward-looking information contained in this AIF speak only as of the date of this AIF.
 The forward-looking information contained herein is expressly qualified in their entirety by this cautionary statement.
 Many of these risk factors and other specific risks and uncertainties are discussed in further detail throughout this AIF.
-Readers are specifically referred to the risk factors described in this AIF under "Risk Factors", and in particular "Risk Factors - Risk Factors Related to Western - COVID-19 Pandemic" and "Risk Factors - Risk Factors Generally Related to Western's Portfolio Companies - COVID-19 Pandemic".
+Readers are specifically referred to the risk factors described in this AIF under "Risk Factors".